mailsac/dracula/README.md

 ./dracula-server -v
 ```

-Then use the cli for testing:
+Then use the cli for testing.
+Put keys to the server:

 ```
 make build-cli